beaverbuilder/documentation/beaver-builder/introduction/about-release.md

 Ensured if there are redundant links, they are hidden from screen readers and are not used by keyboard navigation.

 #### Tabs Module
-Added arious accessibility fixes including using button tags for any buttons instead of links or divs.
+Added various accessibility fixes including using button tags for any buttons instead of links or divs.
 This uses the module deprecation API so the markup changes only affect new modules dropped on the page.

-Ensured proper ARIA attribtes are in place.
+Ensured proper ARIA attributes are in place.

 #### Testimonials Module
 Changed HTML tag from div to blockquote.
 This uses the module deprecation API so the markup changes only affect new modules dropped on the page.